Joe La Mariana

 Joanne Nghiem

 Joanne joined the RethinkWaste team in March 2022.
-As the Senior Management Analyst, she manages the public procurement process and provides technical support for capital improvement projects.
+As the Associate Engineer, she manages the public procurement process and provides technical support for capital improvement projects.
 Previously, Joanne spent four years at an environmental engineering consulting firm performing water and wastewater treatment design, construction management and program budget management.
-Joanne also worked for a non-profit single use disposable packaging in food service waste reduction program.
+Joanne also worked for a non-profit single-use disposable packaging in food service waste reduction program.
 Joanne is a professional civil engineer and graduated with a Masters Degree in Environmental Engineering from the University of California, Los Angeles and a Bachelor of Science in Environmental Engineering from Harvard University.

 Reyna Oceguera